 Life Expectancy on Dialysis

 A big question for those with ESRD is how long can you live with stage 5 kidney failure with dialysis?
 Here are the deets.

 Stage 5 kidney disease life expectancy on dialysis is typically about 5 to 10 years.
 Additionally, there have been people who have lived well on dialysis for up to 20 and 30 years.

 However, life expectancy will vary depending on other medical health concerns.
 Diabetes or high blood pressure control, for example.

 One study found 20 to 50 percent of people with ESRD who have had early dialysis treatment will die within 2 years.

 Speak with your healthcare team can help you learn how to keep yourself healthy on dialysis.

 Chronic kidney disease (CKD) is a serious issue that starts with slight damage to the kidneys.
 It can progress to stage 5 kidney disease.
 Known as end-stage renal disease, ESRD, is the last stage of this condition.
-Typically by this time over 85% of kidney function is gone.
+Over 85% of kidney function is gone by this time.

-Dialysis or a kidney transplant is needed to continue to live with ESRD.
+Dialysis or a kidney transplant is discussed at this time as an option for alleviating symptoms of end-stage kidney failure.
+Dialysis or transplant can help when significant symptoms occur and cannot be managed with diet, medications, and lifestyle changes.
 While this phase of CKD seems bleak there is still the ability to preserve even the minimal kidney function that remains.